mjt91/mjt91.github.io/_posts/2024-03-22-my-obsidian-workflow.md

 - [ ] Task 3
 ```

-The [Eisenhower Matrix]([Time management - Wikipedia](https://en.wikipedia.org/wiki/Time_management#The_Eisenhower_Method)) is a tool help to decide what tasks to work on.
+The [Eisenhower Matrix][eisenhower-matrix] is a tool help to decide what tasks to work on.
 A great way to make use of it in a workshop with colleagues to define and talk about what is important!
 I do not use it too often lately, but it came in handy once or twice in the last three months.

 ## My Plugins